 Rohit clenched his fists and met his father’s eyes.
 “No, Papa.
 Not here.”

-#

-Six hours after his arrival in India, Rohit shifted uneasily in a hastily-ironed shirt and slacks inside the glass and cement command center of India World’s Delhi Headquarters.
+Six hours after his arrival in India, Rohit shifted uneasily in a hastily ironed shirt and slacks inside the glass-and-cement command center of India World’s Delhi headquarters.
 Mr. Mittal, who had introduced himself to the new recruits as their “bossman and friend,” smiled and waved a hand at an open floor plan full of young men and women sitting in swivel chairs a meter apart, gesturing at the air around them.
 Each figure was ensconced in a translucent cocoon of video feeds from around the theme park.
 Mittal turned back to his new employees and made a circle with his index finger.
-“Full 360.
+“Full three sixty.
 We see EVERY-TING.”

 Rohit nodded and followed as the manager walked them through a gleaming maze of corridors, cube farms, conference rooms, and finally into a theater with a wall of one-way glass.
 “This exhibit is in its final week of testing, so we’re letting a trickle of visitors find it.”
 He nodded through the glass at a street in Old Delhi.
 Old Delhi, in old times.
 “Many of you will operate stations like this.”

-“Is that...Chandni Chowk?”
+“Is that . . .
+Chandni Chowk?”
 Rohit asked, recognizing Delhi’s oldest and busiest market.

 Mr. Mittal nodded quickly, his gaze fixed through the window.
 “Excellent.
 That Indian History education did some good.”